 Post-Doctoral Researcher in Comparative Politics

-The institute of Political Sciences of Leiden University's Faculty of Social and Behavioural Sciences invites applicants for the position of Post-Doctoral Researcher in Comparative Politics (1.0 FTE).
+The Institute of Political Science of Leiden University’s Faculty of Social and Behavioural Sciences invites applicants for the position of

 The post-doctoral researcher will be part of the project “The Nature of Political Representation in Times of Dealignment” hosted at the Institute of Political Science at Leiden University.
 The project investigates the responsiveness of legislators to constituents in times of electoral dealignment.
-The post-doctoral researcher is expected to actively participate in team work, including the collection, management, and analysis of data on the behaviour of legislators, as well as writing project papers and presenting research at national and international conferences.
+The post-doctoral researcher is expected to actively participate in team work, including the collection, management, and analysis of textual data on the behaviour of legislators, as well as writing project papers and presenting research at online or offline conferences.

 The project is part of an international network that is funded by the 5th Open Research Area Call (ORA), which is a collaborative research scheme initiated by the British (ECRC), Dutch (NWO), French (ANR), and German (DFG) national research funding agencies.
 It draws together researchers from Goethe-University Frankfurt, King’s College London, Leiden University, and other affiliated institutions across Europe.
 This context offers to the successful applicant an excellent opportunity to work in a team with a strong focus on legislative politics, quantitative research, and international collaboration.

 - Applicants must have a good command of English.
-A passive understanding of the Dutch language is a strong advantage.
+A working understanding of the Dutch language is a strong advantage.

 Terms and conditions